When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 - Feel confident enough to give, share, or stay involved

-Without that structure, even meaningful work can feel flattened—reduced to stats on one page and stories on another, with no clear thread tying them together.
+Without that structure, even meaningful work can feel flattened.
+It’s reduced to stats on one page and stories on another—with no clear thread tying them together.

-Building your website in-house can make total sense, especially for smaller teams.
-But here’s the catch: if the story isn’t clear, the design will always feel harder than it needs to be.
+Building your website in-house seems like the most flexible option.
+And in many cases, it is—especially for smaller teams.
+But here’s the catch: if the story and messaging aren’t clear to begin with, designing will always feel harder than it needs to be.

-- Can someone skim this and still understand the work?
+- Can someone skim this website layout and easily understand our work?
+Will they be able to find what they need quickly?

 Simple, functional sites almost always outperform complex ones.
-Prioritize: clear navigation, scannable pages, and mobile layouts.
+So think: clear navigation, scannable pages, and mobile layouts.

 When Nonprofits Should Invest in Their Website